plone/plone.recipe.zope2instance/README.rst

   overhead.

 read-only
-  Set zeo client as read only
+  Set zeo client as read only *added in version 4.2.12*

 ZEO authentication
 ------------------